 Information / Records Requests

 Contact Information by County

 Creston, IA 50801

 Green Valley is a popular family picnic spot.
-Its 2 open shelters may be reserved online through the park reservation system.
+There are 2 open shelters that may be reserved online through the park reservation system.
 Multiple other picnic areas are found throughout the park.

 The 3 rustic pine log camper cabins offer visitors a sense of pioneer lifestyle.
 The cabins have electricity, a covered porch and basic furnishings.
 Visitors must provide their own bedding, towels, cooking utensils and other camping items.
 Cabins are located near the campgrounds so cabin users will have use of the shower and toilet facilities.
 The cabins can be reserved online through the park reservation system.

-There are 101 campsites including electric and full hook-up sites, modern restrooms and showers, and a trailer dump station.
-One fourth of the campsites are first come/first serve and half can be reserved through the park reservation system.
+There are a plethora of campsites including electric and full hook-up sites, modern restrooms and showers, and a trailer dump station.
+One fourth of the campsites are first come/first serve and three quarters of the campsites can be reserved through the park reservation system.
 There are two playgrounds within the park.
 There is playground located right outside of the campground and there is a playground located in the campground.

 A new 3.5 mile paved trail starts in the campground, bordering much of the east side of the lake, and finishes near the Green Valley Lake Dam.
 The paved trail connects with 3 miles of other paved trails south of the lake that travel through MItchell Marsh Wildlife Management Area, past Southwestern Community College, and ends at McKinley Lake City Park in Creston.
 Other grass multi-purpose trails, many bordering the lake, provide visitors excellent opportunities to investigate remote areas of the 1,060-acre park and enjoy its wildlife and plants.